numediart/xVAEnet/README.md

 and 49.8% (testset) when samples from Ze (fake input) is given as input, meaning the generator generates Ze samples sufficiently similar to Zd samples to fool the discriminator.

+## xAAEnet
+### Architecture
+The xAAEnet architecture is a variation of the xVAEnet, with several key differences.
+While both models have an encoder-decoder structure with a latent space in between, the xAAEnet's latent block has a simpler design, consisting of only one dense layer and one batch normalization layer.
+This block does not use any reparameterization technique, in contrast to the xVAEnet, which employs a variational autoencoder approach.
+Additionally, the xAAEnet's final block is a regressor block that includes a single-layer perceptron with one output, and no activation function.
+These changes were made to adapt the model for the specific task of severity scoring in obstructive sleep apnea, and to simplify the training process.

 ## References
 [1] A. S. Jordan, D. G. McSharry, and A. Malhotra, “Adult obstructive sleep